sujit510/mfe-test/README.md

 2. Header app (http://mfe-react-guest.sujitsingh.in/)

 When we make change to Header app, for example, if we change background color, it gets refletced on Header app when Header app is re-deployed and since it is exposed from Header and imported inside Container app as a Federated module using webpack, it gets automatically reflected on Container app without re-deploying it.

+### It uses Github actions to trigger build & deployment